 It has been quite some time that the onions – a staple food have been grabbing the headlines of newspapers.
 The sky-rocketing price of these onions have not only been grabbing the headlines of newspapers but are also making people cry.

-With such a shocking price, bizarre incidents were reported all over the country.
+With onion are equating petrol, appalling incidents were reported all over the country.
 In West Bengal’s East Midnapore district, thieves stole onions worth ₹50,000.
 They did not touch the cash box.

 Onions worth ₹22 lakh was stolen from a transport truck while on its way from Maharashtra to Uttar Pradesh.
 The cops recovered the truck after investigation, but the onions were missing.

 In a funny and peculiar way, the officials at the Bihar State Cooperative Marketing Union Limited wore helmets while selling onions at ₹35 per kg.
 The reason behind wearing helmets threw the passerby in a tizzy.
 The officials said that they wore helmets to avoid stampedes and stone-pelting.

 Indian onion distributors wearing helmets, fearing public outrage, have begun selling onions in eastern Bihar state, Saturday, November 30.

 People have been standing in long queues to buy onions, which cost 35 rupees per kilogram.
 (Reuters) pic.twitter.com/F5wyIsX97n